soupi/learn-haskell-blog-generator/mdbook-src/chapter_02d.md

 This way we can extract the String out of `HtmlBodyContent` and return it.

-In later commits we'll introduce `data` declarations (which are kinda a struct + enum chimera), where we can define multiple constructors to a type.
+In later commits we'll introduce `data` declarations (which are kind of a struct + enum chimera), where we can define multiple constructors to a type.
 Then the multiple patterns of a case expression will make more sense.